pbastowski/angular-meteor-babel/README.md

 ### For Meteor 1.1, what is the latest version of this package?

-The latest version of `pbastowski:angular-babel` for Meteor 1.1 is `0.1.10`
+The latest version of `pbastowski:angular-babel` for Meteor 1.1 can be found on [atmospherejs.com](https://atmospherejs.com/pbastowski/angular-babel), on the History tab on the right side of the screen.
+Look for a version number less than `0.2.0` and that will be the latest Meteor 1.1 version.
+For example `0.1.10`.